 # IPFS and Filecoin

-# Different persistence strategies: which should I use?
+# Which system should I use?

 # Using IPFS